-Try: Duzer’s Breakfast Burrito, named after travel TV personality and local hero Ryan Van Duzer.
+Try: The Duzer-rrito, a breakfast burrito named after travel TV personality and local hero Ryan Van Duzer.

 - Dot’s Diner If it’s a classic diner breakfast you want, Dot’s does not disappoint.
 You’ll be among tables of old friends gathering their regular meet-ups over eggs and coffee.

 Try: The Farmer’s Eggs come with a giant biscuit and plenty of hash browns.